vermin/core-cpp/README.md

 * `slow-hash.c` must be compiled with `-maes`

-* The Monero source, a slightly modified version of which is a dep of this project, can only be built on versions of iOS >= 9 due to required support for `thread_local` as used by `threadpool.cpp`.
+* The Wazn source, a slightly modified version of which is a dep of this project, can only be built on versions of iOS >= 9 due to required support for `thread_local` as used by `threadpool.cpp`.

-* Not all Monero `.cpp` files which are in `monero-core-custom` must be included for `mymonero-core-cpp` - such as when their symbols are not required by any code called by this project.
+* Not all Wazn `.cpp` files which are in `wazniya-wazn` must be included for `wazniya-core-cpp` - such as when their symbols are not required by any code called by this project.
 See `CMakeLists.txt` for a list of files required for compilation.

 * If you only want to call the C++ directly without using `serial_bridge_index` (described below), then that file-pair does not need to be included in your build.
-(See mymonero-app-ios link)
+(See wazniya-ios link)

 ## API

 #### Notes:

-* If you are implementing the below-described Send routine yourself (examples: [JS](https://github.com/mymonero/mymonero-core-js/blob/master/monero_utils/monero_sendingFunds_utils.js#L100), [Swift](https://github.com/mymonero/mymonero-app-ios/blob/6deb815257e654ee9639a2b7a08a103b29a910f7/Modules/HostedMonero/HostedMonero_SendingFunds.swift#L179)), you should:
+* If you are implementing the below-described Send routine yourself (examples: [JS](https://github.com/wazniya/wazniya-core-js/blob/master/wazniya_utils/wazn_sendingFunds_utils.js#L100), [Swift](https://github.com/wazniya/wazniya-ios/blob/6deb815257e654ee9639a2b7a08a103b29a910f7/Modules/HostedWazn/HostedWazn_SendingFunds.swift#L179)), you should:
-	* implement the [necessary re-entry logic](https://github.com/mymonero/mymonero-app-ios/blob/6deb815257e654ee9639a2b7a08a103b29a910f7/Modules/HostedMonero/HostedMonero_SendingFunds.swift#L265) if step2 indicates reconstruction required, and
+	* implement the [necessary re-entry logic](https://github.com/wazniya/wazniya-ios/blob/6deb815257e654ee9639a2b7a08a103b29a910f7/Modules/HostedWazn/HostedWazn_SendingFunds.swift#L265) if step2 indicates reconstruction required, and
-	* *(optional)* [construct the `err_msg`](https://github.com/mymonero/mymonero-app-ios/blob/6deb815257e654ee9639a2b7a08a103b29a910f7/Modules/MyMoneroCore/Swift/MyMoneroCore_ObjCpp.mm#L563) if the error code indicates not enough spendable balance.
+	* *(optional)* [construct the `err_msg`](https://github.com/wazniya/wazniya-ios/blob/6deb815257e654ee9639a2b7a08a103b29a910f7/Modules/WazniyaCore/Swift/WazniyaCore_ObjCpp.mm#L563) if the error code indicates not enough spendable balance.

 ### C++

 *Coming soon*

-For examples see `src/serial_bridge_index.cpp` and [mymonero-app-ios/MyMoneroCore_ObjCpp.mm](https://github.com/mymonero/mymonero-app-ios/blob/master/Modules/MyMoneroCore/Swift/MyMoneroCore_ObjCpp.mm).
+For examples see `src/serial_bridge_index.cpp` and [wazniya-ios/WazniyaCore_ObjCpp.mm](https://github.com/wazniya/wazniya-ios/blob/master/Modules/WazniyaCore/Swift/WazniyaCore_ObjCpp.mm).

 ### JSON